Skip to main content

 ** What protocols can be intercepted by Telepresence?**

-** When using Telepresence to intercept a pod, are the Kubernetes cluster environment variables proxied to my local machine?**
+** When using Telepresence to ingest or intercept a container, are the Kubernetes cluster environment variables proxied on my local machine?**

-Yes, you can either set the pod's environment variables on your machine or write the variables to a file to use with Docker or another build process.
+Yes, you can either set the container's environment variables on your machine or write the variables to a file to use with Docker or another build process.
+You can also directly pass the environments to an intercept handler that is run by the ingest or intercept.
 Please see the environment variable reference doc for more information.

-** When using Telepresence to intercept a pod, can the associated pod volume mounts also be mounted by my local machine?**
+** When using Telepresence to ingest or intercept a container, can the associated container volume mounts also be mounted by my local machine?**

 Yes, please see the volume mounts reference doc for more information.